Graceful shutdown of nodes

 - set cluster node <clusterID> -state passive -backplane <interface_name>@ -priority <positive_integer> -delay <mins> - set cluster node 4 –state PASSIVE -delay 60 - set cluster instance 60 – retainConnectionsOnCluster YES - set lb vserver v1 –retainConnectionsOnCluster Yes - set cluster node 4 –state PASSIVE -delay 60

-You might observe the following behavior on a cluster node when it is set to passive with delay option configured from a CLIP:
+You might observe the following behavior on a cluster node when it is set to passive with a delay option configured from a CLIP:

 - After the timeout, the node shows as passive from the NSIP of the node.